: TODAY'S ROYAL FAMILY

 The Prince carries out royal duties in support of the Queen bringing people together across all sections of society, representing stability and continuity, highlighting achievement, and emphasising the importance of service and the voluntary sector.

-The Prince of Wales has for more that 30 years has carried out and led charitable work.
+The Prince of Wales has for more than 40 years has carried out and led charitable work.
 From creating The Prince’s Trust in the mid-1970s his charitable interests have grown to the point where his 16 charities represent, as a group, the largest multi-cause charitable enterprise in the UK.

 Employing more than 1,800 people between them, The Prince’s Charities are active in a broad range of areas, including the built environment, responsible business, helping disadvantaged young people and international sustainability.